RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ```

 The function `simdat_crossed` generates a balanced fully crossed design.
-Unfortunately, our original design is not fully crossed.
+Unfortunately, our original design is not balanced fully crossed.
 Every subject saw an image only once, thus in one of eight possible conditions.
 To simulate that we only keep one of every eight lines.

 We sort the dataframe to enable easier selection